-U.S. GAAP requires management to evaluate tax positions taken by the YMCA, including whether the entity is exempt from income taxes.
+Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the YMCA, including whether the entity is exempt from income taxes.
 Management evaluated the tax positions taken and concluded that the YMCA has taken no uncertain tax positions that require recognition or disclosure in the financial statements.
 Therefore, no provision or liability for income taxes has been included in the financial statements.
-With few exceptions, the YMCA is no longer subject to income tax examinations by the U.S. Federal, state, or local tax authorities for years before December 31, 2020.
+With few exceptions, the YMCA is no longer subject to income tax examinations by the U.S. Federal, state, or local tax authorities for years before December 31, 2021.